Show All Answers

 Your case has been turned over to a collection agency.
 Please call Valley Collection Service at 800-244-9665 to make your payment.

 You may consider scheduling a court appearance to plead NOT GUILTY.
-A defendant can only enter a Not Guilty plea before a Judge.
-For non-local Defendants, the not guilty plea form may be obtained from our forms page and submitted by mail, fax or email.
-Prior to entering your Not Guilty plea to the court, you may want to contact the Nye County District Attorney's office for possible plea negotiations.
+The not guilty plea form may be obtained from our forms page and submitted by mail, fax or email.
+Prior to entering your Not Guilty plea to the court, you may want to contact the Nye County District Attorney’s office for possible plea negotiations.
 By negotiating a plea agreement, a traffic trial is avoided.
 If the District Attorney and the Defendant are unable to reach an agreement, then a trial date in front of the Justice of the Peace will be set.
 All Defendants, including non-local individuals, must appear in person or authorize an attorney to represent them at these proceedings.

 Please contact the court.
 The court may grant you a one time, 30 day extension to pay your traffic citation.
 The court also offers payment plans ($25 fee) with a minimum payment amount of $50/month, if you are unable to pay in full by your due date.
 You also have the option of performing community service in lieu of paying the fine/fees with a court approved, non-profit organization at the rate of $10/hour.
 If you complete community service without getting the court's approval, it may be denied by the Judge.